 CWRU Grad Student Council is the governing body for all graduate students at CWRU.
 All issues and concerns that affect graduate students are important to them.
 Their aim is to enrich your experience at CWRU in every way possible.
 Anyone can become involved in the GSC.

 Local International Konnections (LINK)

-International student organization that facilitates a mutual understanding and shared information on cultural practices, philosophies and ideologies among those throughout the world who enact the values and practices of the social work profession.
-The organization also provides acculturation, support, mentoring and positive experiences for international students at the Mandel School, in Cleveland and the U.S.
+LINK is a Mandel School student organization that strives to facilitate a mutual understanding and sharing of information on cultural practices, philosophies and ideologies among those throughout the world who enact the values and practices of the social work profession.

 Student Run Health Clinic

 The Student-Run Health Clinic provides acute medical care to the community at Circle Health Services twice a month.
 Here students participate in all aspects of running a medical clinic including screenings, collecting social and medical history, and treatment.

 There are also outreach events which provide ways to get involved in the community and provide more services to underserved populations.

 The opportunity to participate in clinic and outreach events is a unique interprofessional experience that foster collaboration with future medical professionals.
 For more information visit the Case Western Reserve University student run health clinic page.